camunda/camunda-platform-helm/.github/ISSUE_TEMPLATE/issue_report_template.md

 **How to reproduce:**

 <!--
-Steps to reproduce the bug.
+Steps to reproduce the issue.

 If possible add a minimal reproducer code sample in a new repo/branch.
 -->